FracturedCode/archivebox-reddit/README.md

 "${EDITOR:-nano}" .env
 ```

+You can run this on an existing archivebox volume, but I'm not liable for data loss.
+Make sure you have a backup.
+Theoretically these scripts don't delete anything, but you never know.

 You must [acquire an api key](https://github.com/csu/export-saved-reddit#usage) from reddit, and enter your credentials in the `.env` file.
 Be sure to set good permissions on this file; it contains your reddit info!
 If you need, you can edit how this file is mounted in `run.sh`.
 Additionally, you will have to disable two factor.
 I am working on changing this.

 Build and run the docker image.
 It may take a while to download.
 (This project is tiny, but ArchiveBox is a 1.7GB image.):